MoraruMihai/library-kata/README.md

 # Library Management System

 ## Description
 **Library Kata** is a **RESTful API** designed to efficiently manage library operations.
-It provides endpoints for tasks such as managing books, users, and borrowing records.
+It provides endpoints for tasks such as adding books, borrowing an returning books and viewing the list of borrowed books of an user.

 ---